iNMR icon

 Font Panel

-This button opens the Font Panel for either the Digits or the Notes, whichever is selected at the left of the same panel.
+This button opens the Font Panel for either the Digits or the Notes, whichever is selected at the left.

 Clear